electrovir/element-vir/README.md

 There are two other callbacks you can define that are sort of similar to lifecycle callbacks.
 They are much simpler than lifecycle callbacks however.

--   `initCallback`: called right before the first render, has all state and inputs setup.
+-   `initCallback`: called right before the first render and has all state and inputs setup.
+(This is similar to `connectedCallback` in standard HTMLElement classes but is fired much later, after inputs are assigned, to avoid race conditions.)
 -   `cleanupCallback`: called when an element is removed from the DOM.
 (This is the same as the `disconnectedCallback` in standard HTMLElement classes.)

 <!-- example-link: src/readme-examples/my-with-cleanup-callback.element.ts -->